jcjorel/clonesquad-ec2-pet-autoscaler/docs/CONFIGURATION_REFERENCE.md

 Enable management of RDS databases.

 Disabled by default to save Main Lambda execution time.
-This flag activates support of RDS instances in Static Subfleets.
+This flag activates support of RDS instances in Subfleets.